Cytomel Side Effects

 Other dosage forms:

-Along with its needed effects, liothyronine (the active ingredient contained in Cytomel) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by liothyronine (the active ingredient contained in Cytomel).
+In the event that any of these side effects do occur, they may require medical attention.

-Get emergency help immediately if any of the following symptoms of overdose occur while taking liothyronine:
+If any of the following symptoms of overdose occur while taking liothyronine, get emergency help immediately:

 - Arm, back or jaw pain